WhoGoesOnMercury/Data-Structures-and-Algorithms-in-C/README.md

 nature.
 Creating makeshift data structures using C will hopefully allow for mastery.

-This whole project could be written in C++ (an Object oriented programming language) but I concur.
-Memory management is an important aspect.
+This whole project could be written in C++ (an Object-oriented programming language) but I concur.